jroehl/google-sheet-cli/docs/worksheet.md

 ```
 USAGE
-  $ google-sheet worksheet:remove
+  $ google-sheet worksheet:remove -t <value> -s <value> [-h] [-r] [-c <value>] [-p <value>]

-OPTIONS
+FLAGS
-  -h, --help                           show CLI help
+  -h, --help                    Show CLI help.
   -r, --rawOutput               Get the raw output as a JSON string
-  -s, --spreadsheetId=spreadsheetId    (required) ID of the spreadsheet to use
+  -s, --spreadsheetId=<value>   (required) ID of the spreadsheet to use
-  -t, --worksheetTitle=worksheetTitle  (required) Title of the worksheet to use
+  -t, --worksheetTitle=<value>  (required) Title of the worksheet to use

-EXAMPLE
+AUTHENTICATION FLAGS
+  -c, --clientEmail=<value>  The client email to use for authentication.
+Uses the GSHEET_CLIENT_EMAIL env variable if
+                             not provided.
+  -p, --privateKey=<value>   The private key to use for authentication.
+Uses the GSHEET_PRIVATE_KEY env variable if not
+                             provided.

+DESCRIPTION
+  Remove a worksheet with the specified title from the spreadsheet

+EXAMPLES
   $ gsheet worksheet:remove --spreadsheetId=<spreadsheetId> --worksheetTitle=<worksheetTitle>
   Worksheet "<worksheetTitle>" successfully removed
 ```